Save the Brahmaputra River: Media support to the campaign

-The Campaign activities
+The campaign activities

 This international campaign has been involved in several multinational events for attracting wider international support to the issue of environmental challenges to Brahmaputra river.
 Both, the International Chairman Arnab Jan Deka and International Coordinator Tess Joyce, had been highlighting at various forums the various environmental threats encountered by the mighty river.
 They also exposed the plan of China to divert the course of Brahmaputra river by building 9 massive Dams over it in Tibet for the very first time in Assam.
 They also managed to earn support of major environmentalists and groups to this cause.
-Various affirmative actions undertaken under this Indo=British campaign are elaborated herein below.
+Various affirmative actions undertaken under this Indo-British campaign are elaborated herein below.

-Book release on Brahmaputra by British & Assamese writers
+Book release on Brahmaputra by British and Assamese writers

 A book of poetry on the aesthetics of the Brahmaputra river jointly authored by Arnab Jan Deka and Tess Joyce titled A Stanza of Sunlight on the Banks of Brahmaputra was officially launched at the inaugural programme of the campaign in Guwahati Press Club on 31 July 2009.
-Both the authors declared at the programme that all the authors’ royalty from the sale proceeds of the book shall be donated to the ‘Save the Brahmaputra River’ campaign of Assam Foundation-India.
+Both the authors declared at the programme that all the author's royalty from the sale proceeds of the book shall be donated to the ‘Save the Brahmaputra River’ campaign of Assam Foundation-India.
 The book launch became major media event, and received extensive media coverage from leading newspapers and television channels in India like The Times of India, Deccan Herald, The Hindu, The Assam Tribune, NE TV, DY 365, Doordarshan etc. and was also highlighted in several major environmental websites.